kaushik88/weakLearner/_posts/2019-08-14-startup-lessons.md

 **Feedback**

-Try to ask questions instead of providing feedback - especially questions that makes the other person introspec.
+Try to ask questions instead of providing statement based feedback - especially questions that makes the other person introspect.
 Avoid direct feedback (especially if it is immediately after an outcome or a result) - it comes from the position of I know / I think I am right.
 Also, in some cases frame the question as a group feedback - what could we have done better (if you’re doing that start the conversation about one of the things you could have done better).

 **Conflicts**